March 2026

 The Problem

 Market-moving events are ambiguous.
 A Fed rate hike is bullish for banks, bearish for growth stocks, and neutral for commodities — depending on who you ask.
 No single analyst captures all of that.
-The interesting signal isn't any one view; it's where a diverse set of participants land after they've heard each other out.
+The interesting signal is not any one view; it is where a diverse set of participants land after they have heard each other out.

 Swarm runs 15 distinct trader personas in parallel — each with a different role, style, natural bias, and time horizon.
-A quant fund doesn't react the same way as a macro tourist or a retail momentum trader.
+A quant fund does not react the same way as a macro tourist or a retail momentum trader.

 Round 1 is independent: every agent reads the headline and forms a view without knowing what anyone else thinks.
 Round 2 is the debate: each agent reads a summary of all other positions and decides whether to hold firm, partially update, or flip entirely.
 View changes are tracked and surfaced in the final output.